GregorR/ggggc/README.md

 enforces on your code.
 Excluding the threading library, all public API macros begin with `GGC_`, and there are no public API functions.

-GGGGC is not at present intended to be installed as a system library.
+GGGGC is not intended to be installed as a system library.
 Every program which needs GGGGC should include it.

 Learning